clarkezone/clarkezone.github.io/_posts/2018-11-16-Fancy-style-test.md

  and
 * `-r`     //recursive Download
-* `--no-parent` // Don´t download something from the parent directory
+* `--no-parent` // Dont download something from the parent directory